EdgarGF93/pyxscat/README.md

 PyXScat is a module that allows a quick, straightforward visualization and reduction of 2D scattering patterns.
 The main tool of PyXScat is its Graphical User Interface.
 The philosophy of PyXScat matches the following point:
-    - Minimum learning curve for non-experienced users.
+    - Minimum learning curve for non-experienced users.\n
     - Live, tunable and quick subtraction of reference data.
     - Bridge between data collection and deep data analysis.
     - Abstraction of FabIO, pyFAI and pygix.